 Best Jig: BiCO Original Lead Free Bass Jig

 For impressive versatility, choose the BiCO Original Bass Jig.
-An Amazon’s Choice product with exceptional reviews, the brand’s flagship lure features a stand-up design perfect for skipping, flipping or fishing as a swim jig.
+The brand’s flagship lure features a stand-up design perfect for skipping, flipping or fishing as a swim jig.
 It weighs 3/8 ounces and has an environmentally safe lead-free head.
 The head’s flattened shape allows the jig to skip well on the surface, and to stand upright on the lake floor for more lifelike jig-and-trailer presentations.
 It’s also slightly tapered so that it can glide easily through vegetation when used as a swim jig.

 The jig’s quality design includes a high-gloss paint on the head and durable silicone skirts secured with a thick rubber band.
 The premium OWNER hook promises unparalleled strength and sharpness.
 It also features an elongated weedguard that prevents the hook from fouling, reducing the likelihood of having to cut your lure loose in heavy cover.
 Likewise, the claw-shaped bend prevents plastic trailers from slipping down the hook’s shank and getting torn.
 The lure comes in 12 colors including copper craw, shad and watermelon red.